Em01/RubyRover/README.md

 In the future i would like to work on breaking down classes further for clarity purposes and maybe think about introducing a class for the compass which was an idea i had when i approached the problem at the beginning.
 I would also like to work on the Satellite and the Rovers being able to communicate in a more developed manner.
 Finally it would be nice to implement some front end aspects to the project.

+RSpec was used for TDD and i have pasted below the final test

+Emmas-MacBook-Pro:marsrover Emma01$ rspec

+Plateau
+  upon ititialization
+    should have a set width
+    should have a set height
+    should have a set number of locations the boundaries
+      should return true if an object is within limits should return false if an object is withing limits

+Rover
+  should be able to move, change its direction and then move again for the x axis Rover position
+    should know its start facing direction
+    should know its start coordinates on the x axis should know its start coordinates on the y axis Changing direction on the compass
+    should be able to change its facing direction to the right by 90 degrees should be able to change its facing direction to the left by 90 degrees should be able to take multiple rotational commands Rover moves in steps
+    should be able to move one step along the y axis should be able to move one step along the x axis should be able to move one step should be able to move and change direction should be able to move, change its direction and then move again for the y axis

+Satellite
+  can receive input from the input data file as an array can turn a string into an array can turn an an array of strings into integers can take specific parts of the array as instructions can make an array of arrays can make the elements within an array of arrays strings can read only certain items from the array of arrays can remove the first line of the input file should interpret the desired final output for the rover positions

+Finished in 0.01034 seconds (files took 0.24797 seconds to load) 26 examples, 0 failures